-^{} E/ECA/CPRTIIT/1/1.
+\ E/ECA/COE/39/1.

-1 The main objective of the tenth session of the Committee on Regional Cooperation and Integration was the examination of efforts that had been deployed towards fast-tracking the implementation of the Action Plan for Boosting Intra-Africa Trade and the Agreement Establishing the African Continental Free Trade Area.
+&lt;sup>1 The main objective of the tenth session of the Committee on Regional Cooperation and Integration was the examination of efforts that had been deployed towards fast-tracking the implementation of the Action Plan for Boosting Intra-Africa Trade and the Agreement Establishing the African Continental Free Trade Area.
 The signing of the Agreement was therefore a culmination of all those efforts.

-3. The African Union officially recognizes the following eight regional economic communities: Common Market for Eastern and Southern Africa (COMESA); East African Community (EAC); Economic Community of Central African States (ECCAS); Economic Community of West African States (ECOWAS); Southern African Development Community (SADC); Arab Maghreb Union; Community of Sahelo-Saharan States; and Intergovernmental Authority on Development (IGAD).
-They are also referenced in the Agreement Establishing the African Continental Free Trade Area as the building blocks for its implementation and for the eventual establishment of the Continental Customs Union.
+building block for its implementation, and for the eventual establishment of the Continental Customs Union.
 Although the overall performance of these communities in various dimensions of integration has generally been mixed, the factors that underpin this performance constitute useful lessons to be leveraged for the advancement of the region's integration agenda, including in the implementation of the Agreement.

-4. This report presents an assessment of progress on regional integration in Africa, with a particular focus on progress made by regional economic communities in key dimensions of regional integration, including: macroeconomic integration, productive integration, trade integration, infrastructure integration, the free movement of people, and governance, peace and security.
-The Africa Regional Integration Index, together with other key indices, formed the basis of the present report.2 Following the introduction, the structure of the report is as follows: section II focuses on trade integration; section III on productive integration; section IV on macroeconomic integration; section V on infrastructure integration; section VI on migration and the free movement of people; section VII on governance, peace and security; and, to close, section VIII offers a conclusion and recommendations.
+4. This report presents an assessment of progress on regional integration in Africa, with a particular focus on progress made by RECs in key dimensions of regional integration, including: macroeconomic integration; productive integration; trade integration; infrastructure integration; the free movement of people; and governance, peace and security.
+The Africa Regional Integration Index, together with other key indices, formed the basis of the present report.
+Following the introduction, the structure of the report is as follows: section II focuses on trade integration; section V on infrastructure integration; section VV on migration and the free movement of people; section VII on governance, peace and security; and, to close, section VIII offers a conclusion and recommendations.